yakomisar/docker-libreoffice-pdf-coverter-golang/README.md

 ## Prerequisites
 This service is exclusively designed for operation as a Docker container.
 Although standalone operation may be possible, it is neither expected nor officially supported by the maintainers of this project.

 Before you start, ensure Docker is installed and running on your machine.
-If not, download Docker from the [https://www.docker.com/get-started](official Docker website).
+If not, download Docker from the [official Docker website](https://www.docker.com/get-started).

 ## Installation